Britain to ban new petrol cars by 2030 on road to net zero emissions

 An extra 200 million pounds would create industrial clusters mustering technology to capture, store and use carbon dioxide emissions by the mid-2020s.
 Another two hubs are projected by 2030, taking the total investment in the technology to 1 billion pounds.

-The government would also help to develop large and small scale nuclear plants.
+The government also pledged 525 million pounds to develop large- and small-scale nuclear plants.

-“It gives a springboard to the huge opportunities for UK-wide investment and green jobs that a true low-carbon economy can bring,” Josh Hardie, acting director at the Confederation of British Industry, said in a separate statement.

 Our Standards: The Thomson Reuters Trust Principles.